jsakamoto/Toolbelt.Blazor.I18nText/README.md

 ### Features

-- It works with both server-side Blazor Server app and client-side Blazor WebAssembly app.
+- It works with both Blazor Server app and Blazor WebAssembly app.
-- On the client-side Blazor WebAssembly app, it works without Server-Side runtime (requires only static contents HTTP server).
+- On the Blazor WebAssembly app, it works without Server-Side runtime (requires only static contents HTTP server).
 - You can develop with only plain text editor - No require .resx
 - Static Typing - IntelliSense, Code Hint...
 - It also works well on Blazor components libraries, and you can package and redistribute the library that is localized with "Blazor I18nText" as a NuGet package.